Examples of artificial intelligence adoption across industries

 Finance

-1. Banks and fintech companies were the first to apply AI for processing large volumes of data.
-At
+1. Banks and fintech companies were the first to use AI to process large volumes of data.
+In

 2. Sberbank already makes 100% of retail lending decisions and about 70% of corporate client decisions with AI.